pnp/sp-dev-fx-webparts/samples/react-save-to-onedrive-app-personal-folder/library/README.md

 ## Summary

-This is a Spfx library component which provides functionality to manage data stored in user application's personal folder in OneDrive which is one of many good methods to store application data/configuration which may be easily used in apps added to SharePoint page or Teams.
+This is a SPFx library component which provides functionality to manage data stored in user application's personal folder in OneDrive which is one of many good methods to store application data/configuration which may be easily used in apps added to SharePoint page or Teams.

 ![image](../assets/to-all-sites.png)
 when adding solution to appcatalog make it available to all sites